seL4/sel4-tutorials/tutorials/fault-handlers/fault-handlers.md

 ## Exercises

-This tutorial has one address space set up by the CapDL loader, containing two threads which share the same CSpace.
+This tutorial has one address space set up by the capDL loader, containing two threads which share the same CSpace.
 One of the threads is a fault handler while the other triggers a virtual memory fault.